At the head of the class.

 There exists in every dojo a unique relationship.
-It exists between the students, and their teacher, who is referred to in class as, "sensei".
+It exists between the students, and their teacher.
+He, or she is referred to in class as, sensei.
 For a great many reasons this relationship is often difficult to explain.
 Especially to anyone on the outside of the dojo looking in.
-Since for the most part these people only tend to "see what they think they see".
+Since for the most part these people only tend to see what they think they see.

 To some of these onlookers the sensei may simply appear to be the person who stands at the head of the class, and gives instructions.
 To others the sensei may be seen as someone they can entrust with their children while they go off shopping.
 While to others, the sensei may simply be seen as someone who might teach their children about self defense, courtesy, and respect.

 So just what is a sensei?